November 25, 2024BlogH&S Properties Advisory Team

 6. Over-Leveraging

 Another common mistake is taking on too much debt to finance real estate purchases.
-While leverage can boost returns, it also increases risk, especially in volatile markets.
-Over-leveraging can leave you vulnerable if property values decline or if rental income doesn’t cover your financing costs.
+Over-leveraging can leave you vulnerable if property values decline or if rental income doesn't cover your financing costs.

 Solution:

-Balance your use of leverage with your ability to service the debt, particularly if the property is not immediately generating income.
+Balance your use of leverage with your ability to service the debt.
 A conservative approach to financing will protect you from financial strain in the event of a downturn.
-Always have a buffer for unexpected expenses, and avoid relying too heavily on debt, especially in markets with fluctuating interest rates.
+Always have a buffer for unexpected expenses.

 7. Neglecting Property Management